Telescopes come in all shapes and sizes, this activity will describe the three different types of telescope in the LCO network and why we need them.

 Play a game of bingo and learn about the many wonders of the cosmos!

 This activity demonstrates the scale of the Universe, starting with our closest cosmic neighbour the Moon and travelling through the Solar System to the nearest star.
-The vast scale of the Universe makes space travel beyond our Solar System almost impossible and demonstrates the importance of telescopes like Las Cumbres Observatory.

 In this activity students will learn about a range of cosmic objects, play a game of Messier Bingo and use the Las Cumbres Observatory to observe the night sky.